Last reviewed: 2025-12-08 / Plakar v1.0.6

 2. Alerting

-Your backup contents are never sent to Plakar.
+Backup data is never sent to Plakar.

 How to log in